Seteco/Somorrostro/External-Plugins.md

 3. If you are not sure of memory leaks, exit every one hour.
 Netdata will re-start your process.

 4. If possible, try to autodetect if your plugin should be enabled, without any configuration.

+You can also find a python skeleton [in issue 206](https://github.com/firehol/netdata/issues/206#issuecomment-208038333).